1 Overview

 Long walks across vast fields, apple harvest season, creative retreat: leave the city behind to dedicate yourself completely to your music with peace and focus.

-The Musicboard grants two three-week residencies at Sternhagen Gut in the Uckermark District of Brandenburg to Berlin-based solo musicians, duos, groups or bands from the electronic or electro-acoustic fields.
+The Musicboard grants a three-week residency at Sternhagen Gut in the Uckermark District of Brandenburg to Berlin-based solo musicians from the electronic or electro-acoustic fields.
 Sternhagen Gut is an ideal retreat for musicians who want to work, write and compose their music in a focused and peaceful environment.
 On site, there is the possibility to further develop material in a simple, in-house recording studio.
-The Musicboard residents are supported in the implementation of their project by mentoring with Gudrun Gut.
+The Musicboard resident is supported in the implementation of their project by mentoring with Gudrun Gut.

 The Musicboard residency programme intends to be accessible to everyone and as inclusive as possible.
-If you have special needs or questions about the accessibility of this residency, please contact Maureen Noe before applying: maureen.noe@musicboard.berlin.de.
+If you have questions about the accessibility of this residency and if it can be taken up accompanied by family, please contact us before applying: residencies@musicboard.berlin.de.

 2 Conditions